gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 $$H = -J\sum_{\langle i,j\rangle}\cos(\theta_i - \theta_j)$$

-The Coleman-Mermin-Wagner theorem:
+The Mermin-Wagner theorem:
-no long-range order at any finite temperature — continuous symmetry cannot break in 2D.
+no long-range order at any finite temperature, continuous symmetry cannot break in 2D.

 But something happens at a critical temperature $$T_{BKT}$$.

 **Vortices:**

-The key excitations are **vortices** — topological defects where the spin angle winds by $$\pm 2\pi$$ around a point.
+The key excitations are **vortices**, topological defects where the spin angle winds by $$\pm 2\pi$$ around a point.